Picton Golf & Country Club

 Communication from your Rules & Handicap Committee.

-Through the season your Handicap Committee will issue bulletins, notices and e-blasts with information to assist you in understanding handicapping and your role in upholding the Handicap System.
+Through the season your Handicap Committee will issue bulletins, notices and e-blasts with information to assist you in understanding Rules & Handicapping and your role in upholding the Handicap System.
 See below for an archive of messages sent this year and in recent past years.